alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 > the kind of Real True Hackers who think of themselves as some day inventing radically new tech
 > — naturally identify themselves as 10x engineers amidst a sea of unimaginative clock-punching proles.

-> The myth of the 10x engineer is derived from a game of telephone:
-> a 1968 study by Sackman, Erikson, and Grant,
-> briefly quoted in one chapter of Frederick Brooks’s The Mythical Man-Month.
-> This study found order-of-magnitude differences in programmer productivity on some narrow measures,
-> but was also methodologically flawed.

 It is a great article and I cannot recommend it more.

 The most interesting point in Peopleware is not that some developers perform better than others, and it escapes most commentarists.
 Their war games were done with couples of developers from the same company.
 The performance of both devs was highly correlated.

 ![Correlation between teammates.
 Source: DeMarco and Lister: Peopleware (2nd edition), 1999, via [Best Webfoot Forward](http://blog.webfoot.com/2007/02/16/demarco-and-lister/).](pics/demarcolisterteammates.gif "Teammates are highly correlated.")

-But *they were not working together; rather competing one against the other*.
+But *couples were not working together; rather competing one against the other*.
 The conclusions in [the study that contains these scans](http://blog.webfoot.com/2007/02/16/demarco-and-lister/) are interesting:

 > Over and over, I keep seeing that the median time to complete a single task is on the order of 2x to 4x times the fastest, not 100x.
 > This study seems to imply that a great deal of that difference is due not to the individual’s inherent capabilities,
 > but rather the environment where they work.

+The advice comes naturally from this refined argument about the "3x engineer":

+**Look for a company where your skills can really shine.**

+This includes: comfortable working space, probably telecommuting at least part of the time, a comfortable environment where you can take risks, and great colleagues.

 ### Be Ready to Resharpen Your Skills